 It’s a very good sign that the Dow Jones Transportation Index (or Average) has broken out of its long consolidation.
 Dow theory might be “old-school,” but I believe in it.
 FedEx Corporation (NYSE/FDX) is looking strong on the stock market, and so are Union Pacific Corporation (NYSE/UNP) and JB Hunt Transport Services, Inc. (NASDAQ/JBHT).
 The airlines, as a group, are still way down, but they recently saw a significant turnaround on the stock market.
 The one exception in this group is Alaska Air Group, Inc. (NYSE/ALK), which has been doing outstandingly well over the last few years.

 So far this earnings season, I see a lot of potential.
-Looking at the numbers to … Read More
+Looking at the numbers to date, … Read More

 There is positive momentum going into fourth-quarter earnings season.
 The earnings results we’ve had so far from brand-name large-caps are encouraging.
 We can’t forget, however, that expectations and consensus estimates have come down a lot, especially because of third-quarter earnings results.
 I think the stock market will be pleasantly surprised when it gets results from the key financial and technology stocks.
 Outperformance should be plentiful, but only because of the reduced outlooks.